Exchange Own Token

 Where

-is the token that you received from your Auth backend after logging in successfullyprovider
+idTokenis the token that you received from your Auth backend after logging in successfullyprovideris the value that you sent us at the step before.

 with

-is the token that you received from your Auth backend after logging in successfully
+Where: idToken is the token that you received from your Auth backend after logging in successfully

-on Terra Console.
+Note To login with custom token credential, except idToken, you should config provider on Terra Console.
 Contact Terra team to get more information.